-- Individuals who are over age 65 and individuals with serious underlying health conditions, such as high blood pressure, chronic lung disease, diabetes, obesity, asthma, and those whose immune systems are compromised such as by chemotherapy for cancer or other conditions requiring such therapy are considered to be vulnerable populations. - 2.
+- 1. Individuals who are over age 65 and individuals with serious underlying health conditions, such as high blood pressure, chronic lung disease, diabetes, obesity, asthma, and those whose immune systems are compromised such as by chemotherapy for cancer or other conditions requiring such therapy are considered to be vulnerable populations. - 2.
 Each judge will include information on orders setting hearings, dockets notices, and in other communications notifying individuals who are in vulnerable populations of the ability to contact the court to identify themselves as a vulnerable individual and receive accommodations.
-A notice with this information will be posted on the courts' websites and in conspicuous locations around the court building (a copy of which is attached). - 3.
-Vulnerable populations who are scheduled for court will be accommodated by resetting their hearing until after the pandemic has subsided or conducting their hearing via Zoom.
+A notice with this information will be posted on the courts' websites and in conspicuous locations around the court building. - Vulnerable populations who are scheduled for court will be accommodated by resetting the defendant to a future court date or conducting the hearing by video conference when possible.